cloud technology

 Why?

-Since things are moving so quickly, it’s easier to make a mistake.
+Since things move so quickly, it’s easier to make a mistake.
 Citi, the banking organization, used cloud technology to make a partial payment on a debt and mistakenly paid $900 million.
-Usually, they would be entitled to recover the money but the judge decided that such a large organization couldn’t be that incompetent.
+Usually, they would be entitled to recover the money, but the judge decided that such a large organization couldn’t be that incompetent.

 Constantly connected to work

-Many managers forget that employees don’t live and breathe work and office politics so they expect you to be plugged at all times.
+Many managers forget that employees don’t live and breathe work and office politics, so they expect you to be plugged in at all times.
 If they drop a message on Slack, they want an instant reply.
 When they send an email, one hour is too long.

-This may have positive effects in the short term but it can lead to reduced productivity and burnout in the long run.
+This may have positive effects in the short term, but it can also lead to reduced productivity and burnout in the long run.
 If you’re in a situation like this, it’s important to put your foot down.

 Your contract never said you have to be plugged in 24/7.
 That’s illegal.
 If you see that your boss is making unreasonable demands on your time, have a candid conversation with them before it gets out of hand.